C1. Patterns and Relationships

 • This team simply counted out the number of cubes required to represent the amount spent, without regard to their arrangement.
 The addition of five cubes from one representation to the next cannot be easily identified, making it more difficult to describe the pattern rule that represents the relationship between the number of movies rented and the amount spent.

-• This team structures the manipulatives to create a concrete non-numeric pattern.
-They then produced a semi-concrete non-numeric pattern of loyalty cards using a bingo marker.
-By creating these two patterns, this team has represented the situation clearly and accurately.
-It will then be easier to develop a rule to match this situation.
+• This team structures the manipulatives to create a concrete geometric pattern and then replicates this using a bingo dabber.
+By translating the concrete pattern to paper this team is visualizing the make up of this pattern and will aid them in developing a rule to match this situation.

 When teams have completed the task (Appendix 5.1A), ask some teams to post their loyalty card patterns.
 As a class, review the questions, checking the significance of the patterns posted.